 Clematis Trellis Ideas

-You may have noticed this already in the garden nursery when the clematis vines are placed next to each other and become completely intertwined.
-You either have to buy the lot and plant them as one unit, or damage the stems to get them apart.
+You may have noticed this already in the garden nursery when the potted clematis vines are placed next to each other and become completely intertwined.
+You either have to buy the lot and plant them as one unit or damage the stems to get them apart.

-The first few years of growth are the honeymoon period, but eventually, if left unchecked, the top area of clematis vines with all the flowers can get so top-heavy that the stems bend and die, and light and air cannot reach the undergrowth.
+The first few years of growth are the honeymoon period, but eventually, if left unchecked, the maturing vine, top-heavy with flowers, can cause the slender stems to bend and break, while also blocking light and air from the undergrowth.
 It’s kind of heart-breaking when this happens to a fabulous clematis!

 Here’s some tips to give your clematis a good start and avoid it becoming a tangled mess.